 Focus on eye health helps preserve vision

-The onset of a new year has many of us focused on better health and wellness in 2016.
+The onset of a new year has many of us focused on better health and wellness.
 One of the most important appointments you can make for yourself this year is an eye exam to check for glaucoma, a silent vision killer that affects about three million Americans each year.

 The National Eye Institute estimates that, by the year 2030, some 4.2 million people will develop glaucoma, which is a 58 percent increase from today’s figures.
 With an aging population, particularly here in West Virginia, we can foresee a real uptick in blindness if we don’t begin to develop awareness for this disease.